Cap-go/website/content/blog/self-hosted-live-updates.md

 Capgo-hosted Live Updates can be configured and deployed easily in Capgo with the Capgo SDK.
 For Self-hosted Live Updates, I’ve added functionality to the Capgo CLI for configuration on your infrastructure.

-In order for Capgo to ensure a securely coordinated delivery of the newly updated web build artifacts to end-users, the Capacitor Live Updates plugin now utilizes a public/private key pairing.
+In order for Capgo to ensure a securely coordinated delivery of the newly updated web build artifacts to end-users, the Capacitor Live Updates plugin now can utilize a public/private key pairing.
 The additional handshake when using Self-hosted Live Updates adds peace of mind that the artifacts delivered by the enterprise’s infrastructure and pulled down via the plugin have remained unmodified.

 ![Capgo encryption schema](/ecryption_flow.webp)